aml-org/als/documentation/suggestions.md

 ```
 def prepareText(text:String, offset:Int, syntax:Syntax):String
 ```
 This method modifies the potentially broken text to make it readable by the parser.

+Prepared/modified text should be passed as a unit text to other suggestions methods unless said otherwise.

 `org.mulesoft.als.suggestions.CompletionProvider` is dedicated to return actual suggestions.